amm0nite/ammonite-authentication/README.md

   - `access_token`: the bearer token used
   - `cached`: `false` on fresh fetch, `true` on cache hits

+### Upstream userinfo response requirements

+Your userinfo endpoint must return JSON with at least:

+- `id`: unique identifier for the user
+- `login`: username/display name (used only by your app)
+- `scopes`: optional; string or string[] of scopes.
+If omitted or empty, authorization will fail when scopes are required.
+The special scope `all` grants all access.

+Any additional fields are passed through to `req.user`.

 ### Error Handling

 - Missing/invalid token → `401` with `WWW-Authenticate: Bearer`.